CJ-2123/kh2-ps2-plando/README.md

 		- Carpet magic switches in Agrabah is still 45 seconds (30 seconds in OG)
 		- Spooky Cave mission in Hundred Acre Wood is still 5 minutes (3 minutes in OG)

+The following abilites still have FM ability costs
+- Combo Boost 5 AP (3 in OG)
+- Air Combo Boost 4 AP (3 in OG)
+- Experience Boost 4 AP (3 in OG)
+- Magic Lock-On 2 AP (1 in OG)

 # Recommended Mods

 For a closer experience to PS2 KH2, the following mods are recommended:

+- Switching the in-game settings to 30 FPS

 ## Visual/Audio Mods